giraycakr/discretemath/lectures/1intro.md

 ---

-## Content: Fundamental mathematical objects
+## Content: Fundamental Mathematical Objects
 Why: These are the mathematical equivalent of data structures, the way that more complex objects are represented
 - set theory
 - functions